Investigating the contribution of author- and publication-specific features to scholars' h-index prediction: Related Work

-\textbf{Journal quality:} Reputable journals increase the visibility of papers and the probability of receiving citations. \cite{petersen2014inequality} found that publishing in high-quality journals decreases the average time interval between the author's future publications in those journals and has a cumulative citation advantage for the author.
+\textbf{Journal quality:} Reputable journals increase the visibility of papers and the probability of receiving citations.
+Petersen and Penner \cite{petersen2014inequality} found that publishing in high-quality journals decreases the average time interval between the author's future publications in those journals and has a cumulative citation advantage for the author.

 \textbf{Open access:} Free access to publications in online form increases the probability of reading and citing papers.
-Various studies investigated the open access citation advantage (OACA) and most found a positive effect on received citations. \cite{langham2021open} did a systematic review about the OACA and reported that among 143 studies, 47.8\% confirmed OACA, 37\% found no OACA, and 24\% found OACA for a subset of their sample.
+Various studies investigated the Open Access Citation Advantage (OACA), and most found a positive effect on received citations \cite{xie2022open,blair2020open,ottaviani2016post,amjad2022investigating}.
+Langham-Putrow et al. \cite{langham2021open} did a systematic review of the OACA and reported that among 143 studies, 47.8\% confirmed OACA, 37\% found no OACA, and 24\% found OACA for a subset of their sample.
 Also, the result of our recent study \cite{fraser2020relationship} showed substantially higher citations for preprint papers, making publications freely available.
+Momeni et al. \cite{momeni2022factors} examined the association of open access publishing with received citations and found a higher percentage of highly cited papers published in the open-access model than those in the closed-access model.